theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Master the Self: When you kill a monster, remove one beasthood ⚔️

-Queen's Chosen: 🩸:
+Queen's Chosen: 🩸: You no longer take damage when exceeding your maximum beasthood. you may use blood vials while at max beasthood.

-Thirst Unending 🩸: Whenever you attack a monster add +2 to the damage and +4 to the roll.
+Thirst Unending 🩸: Whenever you attack a monster add +X to the damage and +X to the roll where x is your beasthood.
 At the end of your turn gain one beasthood and roll the beast die.
-You no longer take damage when exceeding your max beasthood.

 Blood drunkard: When using a blood vial gain 2 extra health and gain one beasthood in addition to other effects 🩸